2025 Barry S. Timson

-This award has been established to celebrate and memorialize Barry Timson’s remarkable contributions to our city, to make his commitment a model for others and to encourage the spirit of volunteerism, civic commitment and leadership in the city of Hallowell.
+The award will be made to celebrate and memorialize Barry Timson’s remarkable contributions to Hallowell, to make his commitment a model for others, to recognize the efforts and achievements of young adults in our community and to encourage the spirit of volunteerism, civic commitment and leadership.

 Past Timson Awardees